Bylaws

 The Libertarian Party of West Virginia encourages the formation of local affiliates to provide a resource to local communities for outreach and development of the Libertarian Party.

-Section 1.
 The following are requirements to be considered for a county or regional affiliate.

 i.
 No fewer than three (3) members expressing interest in the formation of an affiliate